enkidevs/curriculum/javascript/javascript-playground-questions/js-factorial-calculator/js-factorial-calculator.md

 Give it an honest try, and feel free to share your solution!

-You can always read this footnote[1] or the solutions posted in the comments section if you're stuck.
+If you’re stuck, you can always read this footnote[1] or the solutions posted in the comments section.

 😇 Help us build an uplifting community by leaving encouraging comments or by upvoting your favorite ones!